 An Introduction to Hong Kong

 It’s hard to compare anywhere in the world to Hong Kong.
-At first glance, Hong Kong can seem like a daunting city, an icon of Asian economy with thickets of skyscrapers and masses of people located on the southern coast of China.
-The abundance of buildings, shops, and people can leave you thinking that Hong Kong is nothing more than a vast urban sprawl, but that’s not true.
-Quiet fishing villages, gorgeous beaches and a network of cycling and hiking trails are only a short bus ride away.
-Hong Kong is not only a dynamic urban area, with things to do every minute, but a peaceful destination for travellers to enjoy.
+At first glance, Hong Kong can seem like a daunting city, an icon of Asian economy with thickets of skyscrapers and masses of people.
+Located on the southern coast of China, Hong Kong has an abundance of buildings, shops, and people, that can leave you thinking that Hong Kong is nothing more than a vast urban sprawl.
+This is not true.
+Quiet fishing villages, gorgeous beaches, and a network of cycling and hiking trails are only a short bus ride away.
+Hong Kong is not only a dynamic urban area, with things to do every minute, but also a peaceful destination for travelers to enjoy.

 While in Hong Kong